mohamedlafiteh/Todo-J-Backend/instructions.md

 10. Merged the branch and in the master branch terminal command- git pull.

-11.Created new branch for post end point and repeat the same procedures.
+11. Created new branch for post end point and repeat the same procedures.

 12. Started refactoring the endpoints and testing.